 - Sub-Editors, who check and publish the work of the Reporters.

 - Managing Editors, who help run Hansard and deal with queries from MPs.

 - A Deputy Editor and Editor who oversee all of Hansard's work.

 “We learn from each other.
 Everyone brings something different to the party.
 No one can know everything, but, more often than not, someone will have the answer.”

 Will, Parliamentary Reporter

-Contact our training and development manager, Jonathan Hoare, at [email protected], and we will get in touch when we are recruiting for our next training programme.
+Email Hansard at [email protected] and we'll get in touch when we're recruiting for our next training programme.